|

 lost my manager and agent as it wasn't working out.
 So I am having

-we'll get a tour set up and we'll get out.
-Will be me and The Low Riders.
+then we'll get a tour set up and we'll get out.
+Will be me and The Low

+Riders.
 I toured earlier this year with Bill Wyman.
-Have some German dates later
+Have some German

 That stems

-be fitting in a couple of dates in July with him.
-It's all good and I am
+will be fitting in a couple of dates in July with him.
+It's all good and

-enjoying playing more than I ever did.
-I think I am a good guitarist but I
+I am enjoying playing more than I ever did.
+I think I am a good

-you again.
-With very best wishes from everyone at Friars Aylesbury.
+forward to seeing you again.
+With very best wishes from everyone at

 As I said,